inBeat/inbeat-website/content/top-influencers/instagram/architecture/south-korea/_index.md

 ---
-title: Top 10 Architecture Instagram Influencers In South Korea In 2023
+title: Top 10 Architecture Instagram Influencers In South Korea In 2024
 description: >-
-  Find top architecture Instagram influencers in South Korea in 2023.
-Most popular hashtags: #architecture #portrait #landscapephotography #architecturesketch.
+  Find top architecture Instagram influencers in South Korea in 2024.
+Most popular hashtags: #architecture #sunset #landscape #photography.
 platform: Instagram
-hits: 13
+hits: 16
 text_top: See the best Instagram profiles on inBeat.
-text_bottom: inBeat holds 13 Instagram influencers like this in South Korea for you to connect with.
+text_bottom: inBeat aggregates 16 Instagram influencers like this in South Korea for you to connect with.
 profiles:
   - username: "korea_magichour"
     fullname: >-